-PeTeL Biology is an environment designed for high school biology studies.
-The environment was developed with the purpose of making biology teaching tools, in the approach of personalized teaching and learning, accessible to teachers.
+PeTeL Biology is an environment designed for the high school biology teachers and students.
+The environment was developed with the purpose of developing biology teaching and learning tools, accessible to teachers.
 The PeTeL environment provides a platform, which enables students to analyze authentic data, practice research skills and virtual labs.
-For the teachers, PeTeL Biology enables them to get real time updates on the students' status, to share activities with fellow teachers and to conduct existing activities quickly and easily.
+For the teachers, PeTeL Biology enables them to get real time updates on their students' learning status, to share activities with fellow teachers and to conduct existing activities quickly and easily.

-As part of the Biology Group at the Weizmann Institute of Science, unique databases of diagnostic questions and tasks for the purpose of evaluating the status of the student's knowledge have been developed.
+As part of the Biology Education Group at the Department of Science Teaching at the Weizmann Institute of Science, unique databases of diagnostic questions and tasks for the purpose of evaluating the status of the students’ knowledge have been developed.
 As well as suggestions for teaching sequences that are designed in accordance with the gathered information.

-The study materials in the environment are based on two main sources: existing materials that were developed by teachers, teacher communities and teacher centers in the past; and development of current materials by leading teachers and as part of programs for the professional development of teachers, which were developed as part of the teachers' training in using these databases and integrating them into their teaching sequences.
+The study materials in the environment are based on two main sources: i) existing materials that were developed by teachers, in teachers’ professional learning communities and in the national teachers’ centers in the past; and ii) newly developed materials which were developed as part of the teachers' training in using these databases and integrating them into their teaching sequences.